API Reference#

 - Return type:

-- for_area(target_km2: float, tolerance: float = 0.2) int[source]#
+- for_area(target_km2: float, tolerance: float = 0.2) int[source]

 Find precision closest to target cell area.

-- for_use_case(use_case: str) int[source]#
+- for_use_case(use_case: str) int[source]

-Find precision for predefined use case.
+Find precision for a predefined use case.

 - Returns: